About Emerging Strength · Knoxville, TN

 There are two kinds of problems: solvable and unsolvable.
 The unsolvable ones, eventually, quietly, after enough time, become the things we call "life."
 Learning to tell the difference, and to stop fighting the second kind with tools that only work on the first, is one of the most useful things a person can do.

 Suffering changes you.
-It's like a meat grinder, it tenderizes you, makes you more sensitive, more responsive to what's actually happening in yourself and in the people around you.
+It's like a meat grinder; it tenderizes you, makes you more sensitive, more responsive to what's actually happening in yourself and in the people around you.
 I didn't want to accept suffering as inevitable.
-I wanted better answers and a different kind of strength.
-That search is how I found the framework I work from now.
-And it's why I work with people the way I do, not to eliminate discomfort, but to help you move toward something worth moving toward even when discomfort is present.
+I wanted to be a person and a different kind of strength, that search is how I found the framework I work from now.
+And it's why I work with people the way I do: not to eliminate discomfort, but to help you move toward something worth moving toward even when the comfort is present.

 How I Work